[functional][y][yast][sporadic][medium] yast2_control_center: possible conflict with PackageKit doing background refresh

 either we explicitly terminate PK before hand or we ensure the pk refresh is completed (the test sometimes passes, most of the times fails).

-#3 Updated by dimstar about 2 years ago
+#3 Updated by dimstar over 4 years ago

 failing reproducibly every time since the mentioned build